yumaloop/old-jekyll-blog-site/_posts/2018-01-21-set-up-the-blog-with-jekyll-and-githubpages.md

 ---
 layout: post
-title: Setting up a blog built by Jekyll and hostting it on GithubPages
+title: Setting up a blog built by Jekyll and hostting it on Github Pages
 categories:
     - Personal
 tags: